engineerpassion/Data-Hack-Summit-2019/README.md

-# OpenSourceIndia
+# Data Hack Summit

-Notebook to be used during the hands on workshop.
+Notebook to be used for the hack session.